UCSD-SUMS/constitution/constitution.md

 Petty cash is obtained via profits from fundraisers.
 Petty cash will only be spent on items for the benefit of SUMS and will not be spent for personal use.

-Management of petty cash will be done by mutual agreement of the President, Vice President Internal, and Treasurer.
+Management of petty cash will be done by mutual agreement of the President and Treasurer.

 The Treasurer may carry a portion of petty cash for the convenience of SUMS expenditures.
-The remaining petty must cash must be held securely by the Community Advisor or within a SUMS bank account controlled jointly by the President and Treasurer.
+The remaining petty must cash must be held within the SUMS bank account controlled jointly by the President and Treasurer.

 The Treasurer must maintain a petty cash ledger that tracks all deposits and withdrawals.
-At each board meeting, the Treasurer must state the current amounts held by the Treasurer, Community Advisor, and bank account.
+At each board meeting, the Treasurer must state the current amounts held by the Treasurer and bank account.
 The Treasurer must present an updated ledger at every board meeting and advisor meeting and send a copy of the ledger to the Community Advisor on a weekly basis.

-All petty cash withdrawals must be approved by at least two of the following officers: the President, the Vice President Internal, the Treasurer.
+All petty cash withdrawals must be approved by the President and the Treasurer.

 # Email Correspondence